JuliaSmoothOptimizers/JSOSuite.jl/docs/src/speed-up.md

 stats
 ```

+This classification is straightforwardly extended to handling constraints with the Jacobian matrix explicitly of via matrix-vector products.

 ## Find a better initial guess

 The majority of derivative-based optimizers are local methods whose performance are dependent of the initial guess.